bokrosf/snake/docs/devlog.md

 - This process repeated until no more entities to be processed.
 - Entities can be processed in random order.
 Not any special use case for using in depth graph traversal.
 It's simply just a convinient way of pushing to and popping from the queue.
 - After querying the entities the proper subengine's operation executed to each entity.
 Subengine's can use their own predicates and traversal algorythms to traverse the entity trees, but they are similar.
-- Improvement ideas:
-  - If a need arises for prioritizing the entities then an additional priority metadata needed and an ordered map can be used.
-The ordered map indexed by the priority and contains a set of entities that at the specified priority level can be processed in random order.
-  - Subengine's can have the same collection for each scene to not allocate a new one.
-But they can also use some kind of caching strategy for entities to be processed.

 # Main loop
 2024-04-15